tcheukueppoo/maat/docs/maat.md

 9. loop and block control statments: `next`, `break`, and `redo`

 ```
-break | next | redo [LABEL]
+break [ LABEL ]
+next  [ LABEL ]
+redo  [ LABEL ]
 ```
-use control statements to do jumps in your code
+use control statements to jump between points in your code

 - `next`: just like `C`'s `continue` loop control statement
 - `break`: just like `C`'s `break` loop control statement
-- `redo`: to rerun any kinds of blocks without testing any condition if there is
+- `redo`: to rerun any kinds of blocks without testing any conditional expression

 10. `labels`